BestTimesToVisit.com Logo

 culture

-Respect the local culture and environment.
-Many of the stunning landscapes are considered sacred by indigenous communities.
-Always ask permission before taking photos of people, and never litter – pack out everything you pack in.
-Learning a few basic Spanish phrases like 'gracias' and 'por favor' goes a long way.
+Respect the desert's sacredness.
+Many sites have spiritual significance to the indigenous Lickanantay people.
+Stick to marked paths, don't litter, and ask permission before taking photos of people.
+Learning a few basic Spanish phrases like 'gracias' (thank you) and 'por favor' (please) goes a long way.

 food